lkloh/lkloh.github.io/_posts/2018-07-10-nothing-is-something.md

 and the talk explains how to expose those hidden assumptions to make the code easier to understand.
 By being explicit about hidden ideas, your code becomes simpler and clearer.

-Null object pattern is called the "Active nothing".
+Null object pattern is called the "Active nothing", and it can be used to reduce the number of `if` statements used in your code, which will make your life easier the next time you do a big refactor.

 In short, instead of writing